-• On May 22, 2017, the Reserve Bank of India (RBI) outlined enhancements to the Banking Regulation (Amendment) Ordinance, 2017.
+• On May 22, 2017, the RBI outlined enhancements to the Banking Regulation (Amendment) Ordinance, 2017.
 The amendments introduced through the ordinance empower the RBI to issue directions to banking companies to initiate insolvency resolution processes in respect of a default, under the provisions of the Insolvency and Bankruptcy Code, 2016.